cabal-club/cable/readme.md

 ### cancel request (`msg_type=3`)

-Stop receiving results for a request.
+Indicate a desire to stop receiving responses for any request.

 Some requests stay open and wait for data to arrive.
 You can close these long-running subscriptions using a cancel request.